Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 The Asian woman also felt that her nostrils were too wide as well.
 Dr. Young agreed with her assessment.
 He felt her nose could benefit from more ultimate symmetry.
 While examining her nose, he found that her upper bridge and the middle part of her nose needed to have some widening to match a smaller tip.

-The goal: to slightly widen the upper part of the bridge and middle part of her nose to match the future smaller tip.
-During the procedure, Dr. Young strove to have the same width from the area in between her eyes down to the tip of the nose.
+The goal: to slightly widen the upper part of the bridge and the middle part of her nose to match the future smaller tip.
+During the procedure, Dr. Young strove to have the same width from the area between her eyes down to the tip of her nose.
 The width we wanted to achieve needed to be equal to the width of the colored part of her eye.
-This is based on our findings on facial beauty, Dr. Young's theory on beauty.

-The results were successful in creating more symmetry of her nose.
-In the after images, from the bridge of her nose through the middle part of her nose and down to the tip has maintained the same width and the aesthetics of her nose has markedly increased.
+This is based on our findings on facial beauty and Dr. Young's theory on beauty.
+The results were successful in creating more symmetry in her nose.
+In the after images, from the bridge of her nose through the middle part of her nose and down to the tip has maintained the same width, and the aesthetics of her nose has markedly increased.

-—Dr. Philip Young, Seattle Facial Plastic Surgeon
+— Dr. Philip Young, Seattle Facial Plastic Surgeon

 Recovery from Your Rhinoplasty

 We will also suggest you start to use the Afrin spray as soon as you get home.
 It will help slow down the bleeding and keep your nose more open.
-We highly suggest using the spray for a max of five days.
+We highly suggest using the spray for a maximum of five days.
 If you continue to use the spray, you can get a condition called Rhinitis Medicamentosa, in which your nose gets stuffy all the time.
-We also suggest you irrigating your nose soon after your surgery.
+We also suggest that you irrigate your nose soon after your surgery.
 You can use the Neil Med kit or other nasal irrigation kits that you can buy at the drugstore.

-You can make your own nasal irrigation with one quart of distilled water, 1-3 teaspoons of salt (the less preservatives the better, try pickling salt) and 1 teaspoon of baking soda.
+You can make your own nasal irrigation with one quart of distilled water, 1-3 teaspoons of salt (the less preservatives the better, try pickling salt), and 1 teaspoon of baking soda.
 You can use the blue bulbs from the drugstore to irrigate your nose.

 You will feel discomfort in the first few days.
 Dr. Young can prescribe pain medication for the discomfort.
-You may consider taking the medication regularly in small doses at first as it takes up to five pills to feel relief.
+You may consider taking the medication regularly in small doses at first, as it takes up to five pills to feel relief.
 Please follow the directions on the bottle given to you and do not take more than what is prescribed to you.

 We usually want you to start taking 1/2-3 tablets of the pain medication every four hours.
 Percocet is what we usually prescribe to our patients.
-The pain medication will not be as effective the first few hours until it kicks in.
-We want you to keep your pain level in the 3-4 out of 10 ranges (with 10 being the worst pain).
+The pain medication will not be as effective for the first few hours until it kicks in.
+We want you to keep your pain level in the 3-4 out of 10 range (with 10 being the worst pain).

-We also want you to start taking your antibiotics usually every six hours.
+We also want you to start taking your antibiotics, usually every six hours.
 It is possible for the antibiotics and pain medication to give you nausea.
 We suggest that you take the nausea medications a half hour before each pain and antibiotic dose.
 Ondansetron is what we usually prescribe.
 Always read the instructions on your medication bottle.
+Try to sleep with your head elevated to keep the bleeding to a minimum, especially for the first 48 hours.
+You will likely heal better if you can do this for the first two weeks.
+Icing should be done for 15 minutes every hour for a couple of days.
 You should clean your incisions two to four times a day for the first week.
 It is very important to do this in the first few days.

 We usually recommend constantly cleaning your incisions with 1/3 vinegar and 2/3 distilled water.
 For best results, clean it every hour for the first few days.
 The frequency is best for cleaning, not a forceful rubbing of the nostrils and incisions.
-The mixture of vinegar and water moistens the crusting and allow the cleaning and removal of the crusting.
+The mixture of vinegar and water moistens the crust and allows for its cleaning and removal.
 The liquid breaks down the crusting more gently than forceful rubbing.
-We recommend cleaning the incision at the bottom of the nose and inside the nostrils about 1/2 inches inside the nostril.
-The spray will also help cleaning the nose.
-Crusting promotes bacterial growth, infection and causes the incision to break down.
+We recommend cleaning the incision at the bottom of the nose and inside the nostrils about 1/2 inch inside the nostril.
+The spray will also help clean the nose.
+Crusting promotes bacterial growth and infection and causes the incision to break down.
 It is important to get rid of the crusting.

 Your rhinoplasty recovery should take a week.
 We typically remove the outside splint and sutures on the sixth day.
-It is important to clean your nostrils, irrigate the inside of your nose and frequently clean the incisions on the outside.
+It is important to clean your nostrils, irrigate the inside of your nose, and frequently clean the incisions on the outside.
 Cleaning your nose is important to remove the crusting and prevent bacteria from accumulating.
 Through effective cleaning, you decrease your risk of infection and scarring.
 In a scientific study, researchers found that 20% of your deeper healing beneath the skin occurs after two weeks.
 Your most noticeable healing should be within the first week.
-You will continually heal for up to two years but will see major improvement along the way.
+You will continually heal for up to two years, but will see major improvement along the way.
 At six weeks, you should see about 60% healing.
 At six months, you should be 80% healed.

 Breathing through your nose will be difficult for the first two weeks due to the natural swelling.
 It gets better by the end of the first week.
 We can discuss employing steroids to help you with the overall swelling.